opengisch/QField-docs/documentation/get-started/tutorials/advanced-setup-qfc.en.md

 ## Project Configuration Best Practices

-To ensure a smooth synchronization process and maintain projects within QField and QFieldCloud, follow this recommendations.
+To ensure a smooth synchronization process between QGIS, QField and QFieldCloud, follow these recommendations.

-### 1. Centralized Data Storage

-**Add all data into your project file location folder.**
+**1. Centralized Data Storage - Add all data in the same folder as your .qgs profject file**

 Before uploading your project, ensure all relevant data sources (GeoPackages, rasters, etc.) are located in the same directory as your project file (`.qgs/.qgz`) or in a subdirectory (e.g., `./data`, `./assets`).
 If files are spread across different drives or folders on your computer, QFieldSync and QFieldCloud may fail to package them correctly for the mobile device.

-### 2. Managing Unique IDs

-**Add a unique ID to your layers.**
+**2. Managing Unique IDs - Add a unique ID to your layers**

 When multiple users collect data offline simultaneously, standard auto-incrementing IDs (1, 2, 3...) will result in conflict errors when applying the deltas changes data on QFieldCloud.

 - **For Relations**: Create a specific text field (e.g., `survey_uuid`) and use `uuid()` or `uuid('WithoutBraces')` as the default value.
 Use this field for all foreign keys and for primary key if the layer is from PostgreSQL/PostGIS.
 - **For the `fid` (Feature ID)**: If you are working with GeoPackages, you can reduce conflicts on the internal `fid` integer column by setting the "Default Value" to the expression `epoch(now())`.
 This generates a unique integer based on the current timestamp.

 !!!
 Tip
     To set this up, go to **Layer Properties > Attributes Form**, select the `fid` field, and set the **Default Value** to: